-Uniroyal rain tyres are thought to be the most spread ones.
+Uniroyal rain tyres are thought to be the most popular choice

-Why do some tyres perform better on wet road surfaces than other ones?
+Why do rain tyres perform well on wet roads?

-The main reason why the rain tyres are so successful ones is strictly connected with the application of some specific silica compounds (vastly applied by Uniroyal).
-The patter of tread tyre is also meaningful.
-It appears that sipes on a tread surface of tread provide a proper and even pressure distribution’ it is worth to mention that the highest pressure is on the edge of the tyre.
+The main reason why rain tyres are so successful in wet weather conditions is connected with the application of specific silica compounds (vastly applied by Uniroyal) and the tyres’ tread pattern.
+Their sipes provide a proper and even pressure distribution.
+Also, the highest pressure is on the edge of the tyre.
 Such shape of groves provides an efficient disposal of water.
-Tyres with about 215-mm width and V-shaped grooves has appeared to be the best match for the rain tyres.
-In case of wider tyres the water which the treads removes the distance is approximately the same in comparison tyres with asymmetrical pattern.
-Nevertheless, a directional tread pattern is applied to typical rain tyres.

 Directional-patterned tyres features insignificantly lower grip to the surface in comparison to asymmetrical tyres.
 It is all due to different capability of water removal.

 Taking this issue into account, the effect of the tread depth cannot be omitted.
-With a deep tread comes greater water disposal-this feature decreases the proclivity to aquaplaning.
+With a deep tread comes greater water disposal - this feature decreases the risk of aquaplaning.